raspberrypilearning/stress-ball/en/step_9.md

 ![screenshot](images/balls-challenge2.gif)
 --- /no-print ---

-Now, follow each task given below.
+Now, follow the instructions for each task below.

 You do not have to start from the **Ball** sprite.
-Try adding a different sprite to your project and see what happens when you add graphics effects to it.
+Add a different sprite to your project and see what happens when you add graphic effects to it.

-Try choosing a different backdrop.
+Choose a different backdrop.

 --- no-print ---
 Here is an example: